The European market potential for Generation Y tourism

 In spite of these common characteristics, millennials form a heterogeneous group ranging from young professionals, to new parents, to parents in their thirties with children and stable incomes; although many millennials choose to not have children or not until later in life.
 Millennials are generally portrayed in the media as innovative thinkers and influential buyers.

-In travel and tourism, millennial consumers value authenticity, fulfilment and sustainability in personalised experiences suited to their own tastes and preferences, over postcard and must-see destinations.
-They do extensive research online before they complete a booking; they prefer to relax, to unplug from the world and have fun, and prefer to choose destinations and experiences on their bucket lists.
-Millennials avoid tourism products that appear false, fake or staged for tourists.
+- They value authenticity, fulfilment and sustainability in personalised experiences suited to their own tastes and preferences, over postcard and must-see destinations.
+They avoid tourism products that appear false, fake or staged for tourists.

 Although millennials are relatively young in age, in terms of travel, they cherish local cultures and traditions, active getaways, and travelling with friends and relatives.
 Examples of millennial travelling choices are varied and wide ranging, they include: a holiday to a lesser-known or exotic destination to interact with locals, enjoy a secret concert or immerse in a rare cultural spectacle; staying in a hostel to do mountain trekking; visiting a traditional tourist attraction like going to the Louvre Museum to see the Mona Lisa; taking an educational or culinary vacation; doing voluntary tourism; or simply going to a luxury spa treatment.
 According to tourism service provider Rezdy, a whopping 83% of millennials worldwide chose to vacation at all-inclusive resorts.